seb303/DnBrowse/README.md

 Denizen tool which creates an HTML interface to browse Flags and Notes.

-v0.1 2022-06-20
+v0.2 2022-06-21

 ## Installation

 Requires Denizen-1.2.5-b6309-DEV or newer.

-Copy the files into the `Denizens` directory (within scripts and webroot).
+Copy the files into the `Denizens` directory (within scripts/ and webroot/dnbrowse/).

 The following config options should be set in `Denizen/config.yml`:
 - `Commands/WebServer/Allow: true`